-I’m not an engineering major, but I think the girls are awesome!
+I’m not in the College of Engineering.
 Can I still join?

 My piggy bank doesn’t grow like a real pig!
 How much do I need to pay each quarter in order to be an active member?

-Active dues for the Mu chapter of Phi Sigma Rho can be anywhere between $120 and $150 per quarter.
+Active dues for the Mu chapter of Phi Sigma Rho can be anywhere between $200 and $250 per quarter.
 When you are going through the Membership Education process dues will be slightly higher due to fees needed for Membership Education and Initiation.
-If there are monetary concerns, feel free to contact our VP of Membership, Sara Gustafson (email@example.com) to discuss your options.
+If there are monetary concerns, feel free to contact our VP of Membership, Elena Lipanova (firstname.lastname@example.org) to discuss your options.